 moja global news

 moja global highlighted in The GOFC-Gold Land Cover Project Newsletter The article, titled “New Tools and Systems to Estimate Land-Sector Emissions”, was featured in the October 2016 edition.

 Report on the UNFCCC-GFOI Integration Systems WorkshopThe UNFCCC, in collaboration with the Global Forest Observations Initiative (GFOI) and moja global, hosted a workshop in South Korea (September 10th– 11th 2016).
 The workshop brought together high-level technical experts and policy makers and from around the world to introduce new data integration tools to address the challenges they face in developing land sector emissions estimates and projections for the development of Nationally Determined Contributions (NDCs).
 You can read the full report from the workshop here or at the link above.

 moja global presents at LinuxCon Europe Conference in Berlinmoja global presented at LinuxCon Europe, which was held in Berlin from October 4th-6th, 2016.
 The conference brought together leading developers, maintainers, project leads, and end users from the Linux community to deliver content and collaborate.
 To view the slides from moja global’s presentation, please click here.

 The Bloomberg Data for Good Exchangemoja global team member, Jim Baker, represented moja global at the Bloomberg Data for Good Exchange in New York City on September 25th, 2016.
 Jim presented as part of the panel “Decoding the SDGs: Data Solutions for Achieving the Sustainable Development Goals”.
 This high-level panel discussed how specific data innovations, including moja global, can be utilized to measure achievement in the implementation of the SDGs and advance this global agenda of transformational social, economic, and environmental change.

+moja global presentation at the Linux Collaboration Summit 2016.
 The invitation-only summit is an opportunity for the leaders of the open source software and collaborative development communities to gather to interact and exchange ideas on how to manage the largest shared technology investments of this generation.
 You can watch the moja global keynote presentation at the link above or view the presentation slides here.